getdave/standalone-block-editor/TUTORIAL.md

 **Note:** throughout this tutorial, filename references will be placed in a comment at the top of each code snippet so you can follow along.

+With our basic file structure in place, we can now start looking at what package we're going to need.

+## The "Core" of the Editor

+Whilst the Gutenberg Editor is comprised of many moving parts, at it's core is the `@wordpress/block-editor` package.

+It's role is perhaps best summarised by its own `README` file:

+> This module allows you to create and use standalone block editors.

+This is great and exactly what we need!
+Indeed, it is the main package we'll be using to create our custom block editor instance.

-With the basic file structure in place then, we can start to create a home for our editor within WP Admin.
+However, before we can get to working with this package in code, we're going to need to create a home for our editor within WP Admin.

+Let's get going!

 ## Creating the custom "Block Editor" page in WP Admin